-That’s why we couldn’t be more excited to announce our official Google Analytics and Motion integration.
-Google Analytics provides a simple and easy way for you to cross-reference your Facebook results against your Google Analytics data on any Top Performing Ads report.
+Google Analytics lets you quickly cross-reference your Facebook results against your Google Analytics data on any Top Performing Ads report.

 About the Integration

-The Google Analytics integration allows you to add up to six Google Analytics-specific columns to your Motion reports:
+The Google Analytics integration allows you to add Google Analytics-specific columns to your Motion reports:

 Once connected, you’ll be able to view these Google columns in tandem against your Facebook results, to quickly compare between the two and select results from your chosen source of truth.